websanco/liferay-learn/docs/dxp/7.x/en/process-automation/forms/dynamic-data-lists/creating-display-templates.md

 1. Click the *Add* icon (![Add](../../../images/icon-add.png)) and click *Add Display Template*.

 1. Give the template a name, expand the Details section of the form, and give it a description.
-Also in the details section of the form, select the templating language to use from the Language selector.
+In the details section of the form, select the templating language to use from the Language selector.
 You can choose [FreeMarker](https://freemarker.apache.org/index.html) or [Velocity](https://velocity.apache.org/).

 1. In the Script section of the form, create your template in the editor using the templating language you chose in the previous step.
 The palette to the left of the editor contains common variables.
 Click a variable to insert it in the editor.
 The editor also autocompletes.
 In a FreeMarker template, type `${`, which opens an autocomplete list of common variables.
-Select a variable to insert it in the editor.
+Select a variable to insert into the editor.
 Alternatively, you can upload a complete script file by clicking the *Choose File* button below the editor.

     ![Use the script section to create your template.](./creating-display-templates/images/01.png)